 What is a Summary Judgement:

 A final decision by a judge, upon a party’s motion, that resolves a lawsuit before there is a trial.
 The party making the motion marshals all the evidence in its favor, compares it to the other side’s evidence, and argues that there are no “triable issues of fact.”
-Summary judgment is awarded if the … Read the rest
+Summary judgment is awarded if the undisputed facts and the law make it clear that it would be impossible for the opposing party to prevail if the matter were to proceed … Read the rest

 Clinical and Functional Outcomes of the Birmingham Hip Resurfacing System by Cecilia Pascual-Garrido, MD; Brandon L. Morris, MD; Michael R. Dayton, MD